phac-nml/ntmabscessus-mlst/README.md

 You will likely have to set the scheme explicitly `--scheme mab_mabscessus` as other schemes in PubMLST may match your input files.
 The final output file will look something like:

 ```
-column -s$'\t' -t output.txt
 input/SRR6388757.fasta  mab_mabscessus  49  hsp(1)  erm(1)   rrl(1)  rrs(1)  arr(8)  argH(4)  cya(5)  gnd(1)  murC(2)  pta(10)  purH(2)  rpoB(1)  gyrA(8)   gyrB(7)   recA(9)
 input/SRR6388758.fasta  mab_mabscessus  43  hsp(1)  erm(14)  rrl(1)  rrs(1)  arr(6)  argH(1)  cya(4)  gnd(3)  murC(2)  pta(2)   purH(4)  rpoB(1)  gyrA(15)  gyrB(14)  recA(1)
 ```

-See the installation documentation below for how to get this scheme installed.
+See the [Installation][installation] documentation below for how to get this scheme installed.

 ## Galaxy